KNOW THE FAQs

 AIA’s Framework for Design Excellence and Keys for Early Integration

-The AIA’s Framework for Design Excellence is not a green building rating system or checklist of prescriptive sustainability measures.
+By Paladin, Inc The AIA’s Framework for Design Excellence is not a green building rating system or checklist of prescriptive sustainability measures.
 It is a comprehensive framework of thought-provoking and insightful principles that every project should consider.
-Historically, the AIA’s Framework for Design Excellence is rooted in the AIA’s COTE (Committee on the Environment) Top 10 annual awards Read More
+Historically, the AIA’s Framework for Design Excellence is rooted in the AIA’s COTE (Committee on the Environment) Top Read More

 Creating a Resiliency Culture in Commercial Building Projects: